Exercising is key to performing at 100%

 Listen to your body and take some time to recover

 There are many schools of thought around recovering from exercise and it may be a good idea to take a day off to eat food and not exercise much.
 It all just depends on your body and you must listen to it.
-Then make sure you eat enough of the right foods to ensure your muscles recover from the grueling exercise you have put them through.
+Then make sure you eat enough of the right foods to ensure your muscles recover from the gruelling exercise you have put them through.

 I am giving you permission to have a massage, having a massage will help your body to recover, it will help your mind to relax even more and taking care of yourself is one of the best things you will do in life.